 In October 1909, when his mother made an extended visit of several months in Washington, IA, Henry traveled there to bring her home.
 While riding a bicycle in November 1917, he collided with a passing horse and buggy, breaking one of the buggy wheels and bruising him badly.

 Henry suffered a stroke of paralysis in the fall of 1919.
-Henry is believed to have died in 1926 in or near Tacoma, WA.
+Henry died on May 16, 1926 in or near Tacoma, WA.
 His remains were laid to rest in Tacoma Cemetery in the same plot as his nephew Joseph Don Powers, to be joined in the future by married sister Emma Powers Whelan.

-After migrating to Kansas as a girl, she grew up in Franklin County and married (?)
-Tuly.
+After migrating to Kansas as a girl, she grew up in Franklin County and was twice-married.

-Daughter Harriet L. Troutman (1856- ? ) was born in about 1856 in Londonderry Township.
+Daughter Harriet L. Troutman (1856- ? ) was born in about 1856 in Londonderry Township, Bedford County, PA.
 She made the migration to Kansas when a girl.

 At the age of 23, at Christmas 1879, she traveled to Colorado Springs, CO, reported in the gossip columns of the Ottawa Daily Republic, which added that she "has many friends in Ottawa and Harrison who highly esteem her, and sincerely regret her departure."